Can you tell me how your program works?

 Do I have to schedule an appointment or do you accept walk-ins?

-We are proud to announce that we accept appointments as well as walk-in patients.
+We accept appointments as well as walk-in patients.
 We are very flexible and do our best to accommodate people’s schedules.

 I'm running low on the appetite suppressants; can I swing by and pick some up?

 Because it is a controlled medication, it is necessary to have a follow-up visit before we can dispense a refill of the medication.